This page has been updated and replaced as part of the DNREC Web Reboot Project.

-The Emergency Response Group (ERG) is responsible for maintaining a twenty-four hour rapid, comprehensive response to emergency and non-emergency statewide oil and hazardous substance incidents for the protection of human health, safety, and the environment.
-The ERG also responds outside the state when an incident in Delaware is impacting a neighboring state or when an incident originating in a neighboring state is impacting Delaware.
+The Emergency Prevention and Response Section (EPRS) includes the Emergency Response Group (ERG).
+The ERG has three full-time responders, who work with the officers in DNREC's Environmental Crimes Unit and additional volunteer DNREC staff to form DNREC's Emergency Response Team (ERT).
+The ERT maintains a rapid, comprehensive, 24/7 response to emergency and non-emergency statewide petroleum and hazardous substance incidents for the protection of human health, safety, and the environment.
+The ERT also responds outside the state when an incident in Delaware is impacting a neighboring state or when an incident originating in a neighboring state is impacting Delaware.

-The ERG is a member of the State Emergency Response Team (SERT).
-In addition to ERG, SERT members include DNREC Enforcement, the Delaware Emergency Management Agency, the Delaware State Fire School, the Delaware State Police, the Division of Public Health, local and county government agencies and local fire companies.
-The ERG is tasked with managing the site of an incident, including:
+DNREC's ERT is a member of the State Emergency Response Team (SERT).
+In addition to ERT, SERT members include the Delaware Emergency Management Agency, the Delaware State Fire School, the Delaware State Police, the Division of Public Health, local and county government agencies and local fire companies.
+The ERT is tasked with managing the site of an incident, including:

 - establishing and directing technical matters such as site health and safety issues;